NHMRC recognises the importance of consumer and stakeholder input into the ME/CFS guidelines.

 NHMRC commenced work on the guidelines in September 2024 and is currently finalising the scoping and consultation phase and moving into the evidence review phase.

-Between September 2024 and June 2025, NHMRC consulted widely with several stakeholders to discuss the guidelines project and begin shortlisting potential Steering Committee and Guideline Development Committee members.
+Between September 2024 and June 2025, NHMRC consulted widely with stakeholders to discuss the guidelines project and begin shortlisting potential Steering Committee and Guideline Development Committee members.
 The Steering Committee was appointed in December 2024.
 The Guideline Development Committee was appointed in June 2025.

 How long will it take to produce the ME/CFS guidelines?